Remote Operations service tasks

 N

-Workflow variable where the final return code will be written.
+The workflow variable where the final return code will be written.
+Default: rc.

 JMS Message time to live